 - Employees of cannabis retailers do not need to be disclosed

 - Ownership of a cannabis business must be disclosed and willing to maintain liability and responsibility for keeping their license current

-- Any person that enters into an intellectual property licensing agreement for a share of the profit is considered a holder of the cannabis business
+- Any person who enters into an intellectual property licensing agreement for a share of the profit is considered a holder of the cannabis business

-- Laboratory testing must be 0perfomred separate from the licensee.
+- Laboratory testing must be performed separately from the licensee.

-- Laboratory leasing cannot occur within a personal property owned by the business
+- Laboratory leasing cannot occur within personal property owned by the business

 - Laboratories are not permitted to hire anyone who does not work as a technician

 - There are no requirements regarding the designation of separate areas for cannabis or nonmanufactured products under administrative holds

 - Laboratories cannot offer preferential treatment like discounted testing to any licensees